-Holstebro Dansekompagni, Sort/Hvid and Aarhus Theatre unite in telling the most chilling, dark Gothic-Romantic tale featuring music by Den Sorte Skole.
+Holstebro Dansekompagni, Sort/Hvid and Aarhus Theatre unite in telling the most chilling, dark Gothic-Romantic tale featuring original music by Den Sorte Skole.

 Scenographer David Gehrt, who recently excelled at Aarhus Theatre with his sensory scenography for the award-winning performance Ordet, creates the set design and costumes, while the DJ collective Den Sorte Skole spins the soundtrack.

 On stage you will, amongst others, experience Aarhus Theatre’s newest young talents Andrea Øst Birkkjær and Lasse Steen and ensemble regular Frederik Mansø.
 Six dancers from Holstebro Dansekompagni choreographed by Marie Brolin-Tani complete the set-up for a universe of delusions and disturbing future scenarios.